Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/training_tricks.rst

 .. warning::  This is an :ref:`experimental <versioning:Experimental API>` feature.

-You can also customize the :class:`~lightning.pytorch.callbacks.lr_finder.LearningRateFinder` callback to run at different epochs.
+You can also customize the :class:`~lightning_pytorch.callbacks.lr_finder.LearningRateFinder` callback to run at different epochs.
 This feature is useful while fine-tuning models.

 .. code-block:: python

-    from lightning.pytorch.callbacks import LearningRateFinder
+    from lightning_pytorch.callbacks import LearningRateFinder

     class FineTuneLearningRateFinder(LearningRateFinder):